 Senior Principal, AIA, LEED AP

 Jim Culpepper, AIA, LEED AP merges the disciplines of architecture and interior design to shape both the structural and decorative look of spaces.
 The result is planning precision that achieves a balance in drama and function, required by the exacting demands of hotel construction budgets.
 Examples of completed projects include the Primland Lodge, the Anza Hotel Calabasas, and Regent Bal Harbour.
-His studio is currently engaged in the five-star Huntsman Springs Lodge in Driggs, Idaho.
 Additionally, Jim is presently engaged in the design of several luxury senior living projects including All Seasons Naples and All Seasons Oro Valley.

 After graduating from Georgia Tech in 1977, he gained insightful experience from working with international architects.
 His work as a young architect honed his expertise in hotel design and introduced him to the challenges and innovation that accompany such projects.
 He recognizes that each project represents a dream for his clients, and his goal is to translate these dreams into reality.
 His projects have been featured in the New York Times and USA Today.
 Jim relaxes away from C+TC by playing the guitar, golfing, and working on home renovation projects.